Below, you’ll find information on:

 All you need is a sufficient number of snapshots at equal time intervals during one period of the sound field that you want to animate.
 This is what this MATLAB script creates (change the file extension to ‘.m’; I haven’t figured out how to make WordPress allow downloading of non-standard files…).
 I used the sound field of a dipole as example.

-If you choose ‘png’ the script stores 24 snapshots of the sound field in Portable Network Graphics (png) format.
-I’ll use VirtualDub for the assembly.
+If you choose ‘png’, the script stores 24 snapshots of the sound field in Portable Network Graphics (png) format.
+I’ll use FFmpeg for the assembly.
+(On macOS, simply install it using Homwbrew.)

 Movies:

 Non-static scenarios such as moving sources are often better animated as movies.
-This MATLAB script (change the file extension to ‘.m’ …) ceates snapshots of the sound field of a moving source and stores them in a subfolder.
+This MATLAB script (change the file extension to ‘.m’ …) creates snapshots of the sound field of a moving source and stores them in a subfolder.
 The first three steps of the process are similar to what is described above (you should open the file ‘moving_source_01.png’, of course).
-Then do the following:
+Then do the following (make sure to copy also the part of the command that is not displayed):

-– Sorry, I need to disable this content until I’ve fixed the cookie thingy.
+(Sorry, I need to disable the following content until I’ve fixed the cookie thingy.)

 Animations of the Sound Field of a Supersonic Source